 - writing a will

 - applying to a university or college

-- If your SIN is not required by law, ask why it is being requested, how it will be used, and with whom it will be shared and offer different proof of identity.
+If your SIN is not required by law, ask why it is being requested, how it will be used, and with whom it will be shared and offer a different proof of identity.

-What should you do if you suspect someone is using your SIN for work or to obtain credit?
+If you suspect someone else is using your SIN for work or to obtain credit

 Identity theft/fraud happens when someone else uses your personal information including your SIN without your knowledge or consent.
 Fraud is a crime and should be reported to the police.

 Service Canada may issue a new SIN only as a result of very specific conditions, e.g. in cases of proven SIN fraud.
 If these conditions apply, a new SIN is issued at no cost to you.